-If you would like to deposit with us, please include as much detail as possible and note that any review or collection of material will not be possible until our campuses are fully reopened.
+If you would like to deposit with us, please provide as much detail as possible and we will contact you to organise the review and potential collection of material.

-If you are a member of King's teaching staff and wish to discuss online sessions for students in archival research skills and/or exploring archive material from our collections please also contact us via firstname.lastname@example.org
+If you are a member of King’s teaching staff and wish to discuss onsite or online sessions for your students in archival research skills and/or exploring our collections, please email your requirements and we shall contact you to make arrangements.